Edvard Linna: Other

 He was a founding member of the club Helsingin Luistelijat, and its chairman in 1929–1947.

-He was the chairman of the Finnish Figure Skating Association in 1932–1946.
+He was the chairman of the Finnish Skating Association, the predecessor of the Finnish Figure Skating Association, in 1931–1946.

 He was a board member of the Finnish Olympic Committee in 1934–1937.

 Family

-He finnicized his familyname from Borg to Linna on 23 June 1906.
+He finnicized his family name from Borg to Linna on 23 June 1906.
 Politically he was a Fennoman.